-In the interest of clarifying the definition of "Competing with the Company," if any member of the board of directors of the Company who is also a partner or employee of an entity that is a holder of the Company's common stock (or an affiliate of a holder), or an employee of an entity that manages such an entity (each, a "Fund"), acquires knowledge of an opportunity of interest for both the Company and such Fund other than in connection with such individual's service as a member of the board of directors of the Company (including, if applicable, such board member acquiring such knowledge in such individual's capacity as a partner or employee of the Fund or the manager or general partner of a Fund), then, provided that such director has acted in good faith, such an event shall be deemed not to be "Competing with the Company" under this Section VIII.
+If any member of the board of directors of the Company who is also a partner or employee of an entity that is a holder of the Company's common stock (or an affiliate of a holder), or an employee of an entity that manages such an entity (each, a "Fund"), acquires knowledge of an opportunity of interest for both the Company and such Fund other than in connection with such individual's service as a member of the board of directors of the Company (including, if applicable, such board member acquiring such knowledge in such individual's capacity as a partner or employee of the Fund or the manager or general partner of a Fund), then, provided that such director has acted in good faith, such an event shall be deemed not to be competing with the Company under this Section VIII.

 Employees and directors owe a duty to the Company to advance its legitimate interests when the opportunity to do so in a legal and ethical manner arises.
-Any approval or ratification of a transaction in accordance with the Company's "Policy and Procedures with respect to Related Person Transactions" will not constitute a waiver of this Code of Conduct.
+Any approval or ratification of a transaction in accordance with the Company's Policy and Procedures with respect to Related Person Transactions will not constitute a waiver of this Code of Conduct.